MaratGilyazov/def_taptic_engine/README.md

-# DefTapticEngine
+# TapticEngine

-This is small native extension for [Defold engine](http://www.defold.com) which allows to use [iOS Taptic Engine](https://developer.apple.com/documentation/uikit/uifeedbackgenerator) (currently only [Impact](https://developer.apple.com/documentation/uikit/uiimpactfeedbackgenerator) feature implemented).
+This is a small native extension for [Defold engine](http://www.defold.com) which allows to use [iOS Taptic Engine](https://developer.apple.com/documentation/uikit/uifeedbackgenerator).

 ## Installation